 Then save it

 The result should look like this:

-Regarding CanIUse.com most of current browsers support basic SVG.
+Regarding CanIUse.com most of the current browsers support basic SVG.
 Only IE8 doesn’t support it, in this case, a simple fallback can be used.

 One more interesting thing to do with the SVG format is animation.
-There are few ways to animate but I prefer to share with you a good link instead of copy/pasting the information from the source:
+There are a few ways to animate but I prefer to share with you a good link instead of copy/pasting the information from the source:

 In conclusion, I think the first thing to do with this (not so) new format, before you try using it for its fancy stuff like animation (and much more that you’ll discover following the links), is to simply replace elements such as logos or icons: it’s cool, it’s new, it’s trendy.
 One last thing, here is a small interesting reading list about the subject, but just make a google request and you’ll find your happiness through the huge amount of answers, it’s quite well documented.